knoxa/knoxa.github.io/text/locations.md

 How I use semantic mark-up will may change as I explore.

 Information extraction from text should there be view as being enabled by semantic mark-up rather than depending on it.
 If you don't want this mark-up, it's easy to strip out.
+If you do want this mark-up (or you're prepared to give it a go) then you want to be able to assess it critically.

 Extract the place labels as a set of strings: For each span element, take the value of the _content_ attribute if set, or the text value of the element if not.